rnajena/diffMONT/README.md

     `conda env create -f diffONT.yml`

 4. Activate the Conda environment.
-You will need to activate the Conda environment in each terminal in which you want to use vidop.
+You will need to activate the Conda environment in each terminal in which you want to use diffONT.

     `conda activate diffONT`